ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-updating-refresh/index.md

 ## Next Up

-Continue to the next section to learn how to perform [Pivoting](/server-side-model-pivoting/).
+Continue to the next section to learn how to use [Single Row Updates](/server-side-model-updating-single-row/) with the SSRM.